FloridaPlayers/Documents/Constitution.md

 The responsibilities of the Director of Development and Events shall be the following:

 1. To serve as chair of the Development and Events Committee.
-2. To communicate with the Artistic Director and Director of Finance in regards to raising donations, expenditure and financing of events.
+2. To communicate with the Artistic Director and Director of Finance in regards to raising donations, as well as the expenditure for and financing of events.
+3. To organize and oversee all fundraising for the organization.
-3. To set a donation raising goal in the beginning of the year.
+4. To set a donation raising goal in the beginning of the year in conjunction with the Director of Community Affairs.
-4. To organize and oversee all donation raising for the organization.
-5. To coordinate with the Director of Publicity and Secretary regarding the publicity for said donation raising.
+5. To coordinate, in conjunction with the Director of Publicity and the Secretary, the publicity for all events.
-6. To keep the Florida Players sponsorship letter updated.
+6. To keep the Florida Players sponsorship letter updated, if one exists.
-7. To organize and oversee all events excluding those assigned to the Production Management Team outlined in Article VI- Section 5 and Article VI Section 6 for the organization.
+7. To organize and oversee all events excluding those assigned to the Production Management Team outlined in Article VI, Section 5 and Article VI, Section 6 for the organization.
 8. To organize and oversee Banquet and a Holiday event at the discretion of the executive board.
-9. With the Assistant Artistic Director, to create and manage any new programs the Executive Board shall decide to implement in its experimental phase.
+9. To create and manage, in conjunction with the Assistant Artistic Director, any new programs the Executive Board shall decide to implement in its experimental phase.
-10. With the Secretary, Director of Publicity and Director of Special Events, to assure that all Florida Players meetings and events are adequately publicized at least two weeks in advance.
+10. To ensure, in conjunction with the Secretary, Director of Publicity, and Director of Special Events, that all Florida Players events are adequately publicized at least two (2) weeks in advance.
-11. To coordinate the Opening Night Toast for each Florida Players Production.
+11. To coordinate the opening night toast for each Florida Players Production.
+12. To coordinate and manage additional recreational and social events for the organization.
+13. To coordinate and manage the organization's intramural sports teams.
-12. To maintain an officer’s Operational Handbook to be passed down to the subsequent holder of this office.
+14. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
-13. To plan and produce one workshop with assistance from the assistant artistic director
+15. To plan and produce one workshop with assistance from the Assistant Artistic Director.

 ### Section 10 – Web Manager

 The responsibilities of the Web Manager shall be the following:

-1. to assure that the Florida Players website is constantly maintained and updated.
+1. To ensure that the Florida Players website is constantly maintained and updated.
+2. To create, and serve as chair on, the Web Management team at his/her discretion.
-2. To work with the Director of Finance and Director of Special events to ensure that the Website does not lapse.
+2. To work with the Director of Finance and Director of Special Events to ensure that the website does not lapse.
-3. To maintain an officer’s Operational handbook to be passed down to the subsequent holder of this office.
+3. To maintain an officer's operational handbook to be passed down to the subsequent holder of this office.
-4. To plan and produce one workshop with assistance from the assistant artistic director

-The office of Web Manager shall be succeeded by the Assistant Web Manager at the discretion of the executive board and the Web Management team.
-The office of Assistant Web Manager is a position appointed by application by the Web Manager with approval of the executive board and the Web Management team.
+4. The office of Web Manager shall be succeeded by the Assistant Web Manager at the discretion of the executive board and the Web Management team.
+The office of Assistant Web Manager is a position appointed by application to the Web Manager with approval of the Executive Board and the Web Management team.
+5. To plan and produce one workshop with assistance from the assistant artistic director.

 ### Section 11 – Assistant Web Manager